o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

-# RFC title

-[title]: #title

-Exposing ECDSA and SHA3/Keccak to SnarkyJS
+# Exposing ECDSA and SHA3/Keccak to SnarkyJS

 ## Summary

-[summary]: #summary

 Foreign cryptography primitives such as ECDSA and SHA3 are widely used outside of Mina.
-For example, Ethereum uses ECDSA over secp256k1 for signatures - in order to "communicate" with the outside world and other blockchains, SnarkyJS (and therefor Mina) needs to support these primitives as well.
-This RFC describes how we will leverage the custom gates implemented by the crypto team and expose them to SnarkyJS, making them accessible to smart contact developers.
+For example, Ethereum uses ECDSA over secp256k1 for signatures - in order to "communicate" with the outside world and other blockchains, SnarkyJS (and, therefore Mina) needs to support these primitives as well.
+This RFC describes how we will leverage the custom gates implemented by the crypto team and expose them to SnarkyJS, making them accessible to smart contract developers.

 ## Motivation

-[motivation]: #motivation

 The initial [Ethereum Crypto Primitive PRD](https://www.notion.so/minaprotocol/Ethereum-Primitives-Support-PRD-d89af720e1c94f7b90166709432e7bd5) describes the importance of establishing cryptographic compatibility with Ethereum.
 The [ECDSA PRD](https://www.notion.so/minaprotocol/ECDSA-ver-gadget-PoC-PRD-9458c38adf204d6b922deb8eed1ac193) and the
 [Keccak PRD](https://www.notion.so/minaprotocol/Keccak-gadget-PoC-PRD-59b024bce9d5441c8a00a0fcc9b356ae) then go into detail and describe two of the most important building blocks to achieve Ethereum compatibility in a cryptographic sense.